Call-for-Code-for-Racial-Justice/Legit-Info/contributing/PULL-REQUESTS.md

 If you see that requested changes have been made, you can clear another collaborator's `Changes requested` review.

-Change requests that are vague, dismissive, or unconstructive may also be dismissed if requests for greater clarification go unanswered within a reasonable period of time.
+Change requests that are vague, dismissive, or nonconstructive may also be dismissed if requests for greater clarification go unanswered within a reasonable period of time.